 The IEA estimates subsidies to fossil fuels that are consumed directly by end-users or consumed as inputs to electricity generation.
-The price-gap approach, the most commonly applied methodology for quantifying consumption subsidies, is used for this analysis.
+The price-gap approach, the most commonly applied methodology for quantifying consumption subsidies, is used for this analysis (Kosmo (1987), Larsen and Shah (1992) and Coady et al. (2010), for example, have used this approach).
 It compares average end-user prices paid by consumers with reference prices that correspond to the full cost of supply.
 The price gap is the amount by which an end-use price falls short of the reference price and its existence indicates the presence of a subsidy.
 In a given economy, the basic calculation of subsidies for a product is:

 Subsidy = (Reference price - End-user price) × Units consumed

 The data required for the price-gap calculations are extensive.
 End-user price and consumption data are drawn from IEA data and, where necessary, from government sources and other reports.
 Furthermore, the estimate is sensitive to reference prices, which are calculated for fuels on the basis of international prices.
 Electricity reference prices are derived from annual average-cost pricing (see below for further explanation of how reference prices are calculated).